Kuuuube/kanjigrid/README.md

 - Added support for `user_files` folder for users to add custom groupings without getting wiped on updates.

+- Added support for configuring all kanji tile background colors used in kanji grid generation.

-- Added support for configuring the gradient used when generating kanji tile backgrounds.
+- Added support for configuring text colors used in kanji grid generation.

 ### Groupings